STORM-IRIT/Radium-Engine/doc/rendering.md

 ## Radium Engine default rendering information

-_See [Material management in the Radium Engine](./material.md) documentation for a complete description of the interactions geometry, material and shader._
+See [Material management](@ref develmaterials) documentation for a complete description of the interactions geometry, material and shader._